 Academic Skills Workshops

-The Postgrad Critical Thinking Toolbox
+The Postgrad Critical Discussion Toolbox

 Be that student in class who always has something interesting to say!
-This interactive session will show you how to initiate confident discussions and contribute intelligent and challenging ideas, evaluations and explorations of key themes in your course – in ways that are surprisingly easy to do.
+This interactive session shows you how to initiate confident discussions and contribute intelligent and challenging ideas, evaluations and explorations of key themes in your course – in ways that are surprisingly easy to do.
 This session provides powerful strategies to increase critical thinking and will help you generate ideas and thoughtful responses in tutorials, discussions and debates.
 These techniques also help when preparing presentations and other assessments.

 Ongoing GUPSA services: